 Peace", where some of the budget line item explanations are

-buried in 100 solid pages that include every little detail
+buried in 100 solid pages of "Abington Township A to

 of Township trivia that you can name from every

-department, like actual police arrest details, awards, volunteer
+department, like actual police arrest details, the minutae of awards,

 were hidden.
+Buried, actually.
 What could be something good is

-just a distraction that makes the budget less transparent when
+a harmful distraction that makes the budget less transparent .

 All of this Manager's actions are designed for